blueperf/helper/README.md

 - To Populate Acmeair DBs, run the following command
   - ./IBMCloud_CS.sh -db

-- To Run above -l, -c, -d and -db commands (Install all prereqs with ./IBMCloud_CS.sh -p before running this command, then Acmeair Microservices will be up and running)
-  - ./IBMCloud_CS.sh -a

 - To Undeploy Containers from IBM Container Service, run the following command
   - ./IBMCloud_CS.sh -u